How do you motivate your employees?

 As a Manager or Leader, you need to ensure that your employees are productive, but at the same time not overworking.
-Some employees are not only trying to work from home, but also manage homeschooling and small children.
 How do you ensure their mental health is ok?

 For this article, we discuss how to tap into the three areas of motivation: purpose, social recognition and the work environment.
 We explain extrinsic and intrinsic motivation and provide the best tips to motivate your employees.
 The article concludes with a discussion on employee mental health and strategies for Managers and Leaders.

 As a Leader or Manager, how do you get the most out of your team?
 The end goal is to maximise all the sources available to you to motivate your employees.
 There are three areas that you can work on to motivate your team and individuals you work with.
 The highest level of motivation is your purpose; what you find meaningful in the work that you do.

 This goes beyond your regular paycheck and looks at how you feel about your contribution and what your company does that adds value to the communities that we live in.